kaiakamatsu/BENG183-Classification/Classification.md

 This single object is a corn, and it is a trivial task to place this into the vegetable category.

-> Now consider this task: you are given a task to categorize 1 million objects in this wagon as a fruit or a vegetable.
+> Now consider this task: you are given a task to categorize the 1 million objects in this wagon as a fruit or a vegetable.
 <div align="center">
 <img width="372" alt="image" src="https://github.com/kaiakamatsu/BENG183-Classification/assets/108591793/1ba6e9d7-7efa-498c-8b6e-48e3c899a626">
 </div>
-> This is an impossible task to perform manually.
+This is an impossible task to perform manually.
 Categorizing fruits and vegetables does not seem like an urgent task.

 **What if the objects you are tasked to classify are pictures of tumors?**
 **Determining the malignancy of the tumor is critical for survival.**